-The Templar chapel is one of the most valuable monuments of Western Pomerania.
-Archaeological research has been carried out since 2004.
-The Templar Museum was opened next to the chapel, concerning the history of the Knights Templar and other knights’ orders, and since 2005, the Cultural Park Chwarszczany has been established in the area of the former complex.
+The Templar chapel is one of the most valuable monuments in Western Pomerania, although it did not avoid early modern transformations.
+Medieval changes resulted in the addition of a sacristy from the north (on the site of the original one), the building of a gallery inside, replacement of window traceries and the transformation of the western gable.
+Archaeological research has been carried out in Chwarszczany since 2004, the Templar Museum was established next to the chapel, on the history of the Knights Templar and other knightly orders, and since 2005, the Chwarszczany Cultural Park was established in the area of the former commandry.

 Radacki Z., Średniowieczne zamki Pomorza Zachodniego, Warszawa 1976.